indico/indico-user-docs/user_guide/survey_define.md

 This means that the user will be able to select only **one** from the available options.

-Type the question in the _Title_ box,for example "Will you use indico to make your own survey?" and add a _Description_ if you need to, for example: "Select one of the candidate answers below", then indicate whether you want the answer to this question to be _Required_ in order for the survey to be effectively submitted.
+Type the question in the _Title_ box,for example "Will you use Indico to make your own survey?" and add a _Description_ if you need to, for example: "Select one of the candidate answers below", then indicate whether you want the answer to this question to be _Required_ in order for the survey to be effectively submitted.

 Select whether you want your options to be displayed as _Radio buttons _or a _Drop-down list_.
 If you choose radio buttons, indicate whether you want them displayed _Vertically_ or _Horizontally_.